Context of the Scholarship

-Given the context and history organised civil society in South Africa, many community development practitioners did not complete grade 12 but have been working within the community development field for long periods of time.
+Given the context and history organised civil society in South Africa, many community development practitioners did not have access to undergraduate education but have been working within the community development field for long periods of time.
 Cornerstone Institute will consider a Recognition of Prior Learning process to ensure that we do not exclude practitioners with significant experiential knowledge and who qualifies for such a programme.
 The formal admissions requirements for the programme is a three year Bachelor of Arts degree (or equivalent) with social science as a major subject and a minimum of 60% average in third-year key modules in social science.

 Please complete the attached Scholarship Application form and submit this together with the online application form for postgraduate study available on our website.
 The deadline for applications is the 5th of January 2018 and can be submitted to bursar (email address at the beginning of the document).